WICG/background-sync/explainer.md

 <h2>Background Synchronization Explained</h2>

 Modern web applications with heavy client-side logic often need to synchronize data with a server.
-This need is exacerbated by new [offline capabilities](https://github.com/slightlyoff/ServiceWorker) that enable applications to run while disconnected entirely from the server.
+This need is exacerbated by new offline capabilities via [Service Workers](https://github.com/slightlyoff/ServiceWorker) that enable applications to run while disconnected entirely from the server.

 Consider the case of a Twitter application.
 Who can say when 140 characters of genius will strike?
 In that moment it's _clearly_ preferable for a Twitter client to provide a "send later" button in cases where sending doesn't initially succeed (e.g., while offline).
 Similar work-saving is natural in document editing applications and even in consumption, e.g., Kindle applications synchronizing on furthest-read page.